iamjoelgeorge/computerGraphicsMiniProject/README.md

-# My house on a sunny day
+# My House On A Sunny Day

 ## About
-VTU BE CSE 6th sem OpenGL mini project
+VTU BE CSE 6th sem OpenGL Mini Project

 ### Authors
 - Joel George